what is asc 606

 Revenue Recognition under ASC 606

 Under ASC 606, several vital principles guide revenue recognition.
-These revenue recognized principles include:
+These revenue-recognized principles include:

 1. Identifying the Contract: Revenue recognition begins by identifying the contract between the company and the customer.
 The contract should have commercial substance and provide an expectation of collectability.